Support Athens by Locals!

 The Ministry of Culture declared it a monument of contemporary architecture while the area has been designated a Scheduled and Protected Monument of the Global Cultural Heritage.

-This gem in the heart of the city center is not only of great historical significance, but it is also one of the most beautiful outdoor places in Athens.
+This gem in the heart of the city center is not only of great historical significance but also one of the most beautiful outdoor places in Athens.

 As you walk through its pedestrianized narrow alleys surrounded by pines and olive trees, you’ll spot several monuments that are worth your while.